SNAP Eligibility Calculator — Nevada

 Does Nevada have a resource or asset limit for SNAP?

-Do SNAP benefit amounts change every year in Nevada?
+Do Nevada SNAP benefit amounts change every year?

 How does Nevada define a SNAP household?

-Does child support paid reduce SNAP income in Nevada?
+Does child support I pay reduce my SNAP income in Nevada?

 Where do I apply for SNAP in Nevada after using the calculator?